pimotte/nomic/README.md

 more immutable rules conflict with one another, then the following steps must be followed to resolve the conflict:
  1. If only one of the numbers of the conflicting rules is prime, the prime rule takes precedence.
- 2. If the length of only one of the numbers of the conflicting rules when converted to words (using [this](http://www.calculatorsoup.com/calculators/conversions/numberstowords.php) is of prime length, the prime rule takes precedence.
+ 2. Else if the length of only one of the numbers of the conflicting rules when converted to words (using [this](http://www.calculatorsoup.com/calculators/conversions/numberstowords.php) is of prime length, the prime rule takes precedence.
- 3. The lowest ordinal number takes precedence.
+ 3. Else the lowest ordinal number takes precedence.

-If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or takes precedence over another rule (or type of rule), then such provisions shall supersede the numerical method for determining precedence.
+If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or takes precedence over another rule (or type of rule), then such provisions shall supersede the method above for determining precedence.

 If two or more rules claim to take precedence over one another or to defer to